 If you've got regular non-business home broadband, on the other hand, it may cost you extra - if it's even available at all.
 Contact your provider to see if you can get one set up.

-If you need something a bit more intense for a larger business or office, give our experts a ring on 0800 092 5745 to get more info.
+If you need something a bit more intense for a larger business or office, call 0800 092 5745 to get more info.

 So, why get a static IP?